· Philipp Leser

 The temptation of python packages

-Depending of the type of AD you are trying to do (more on that later), there a lot of options:
+Depending on the type of AD you are trying to do (more on that later), there are plenty of options:

 • PyOD is probably the most recommend option for static outlier detection.
 Outlier detection is a subproblem of anomaly detection (not every anomaly is an outlier …more on that later).